chanzuckerberg/cellxgene-census/docs/cellxgene_census_storage_and_release_policy.md

       “h5ads”: {
-         “uri”: [uri] #base URI of H5AD location “s3_region”: [region] #optional, S3 region if uri is s3://… }
+         “uri”: [uri] #base URI of H5AD location “s3_region”: [region] #optional, S3 region if uri is s3://… },
+      “flags”: {
+         “lts”: {true|false} # optional, if false
+         “retracted”: {true|false} # optional, false
+      }
+      “retraction”: { # required if "flags" contains "retracted": true, otherwise must not be present “date”: [yyyy-mm-dd] # required, ISO 8601 date, date of retraction “reason”: [text] # optional, text describing reason for retraction “info_permalink”: [url] # optional, URL to more information about retraction “replaced_by”: [release_alias] # optional, alias of release that replaces this one }

    },
    ...
 }